GioF71/upmpdcli-docker/doc/example-configurations.md

     restart: unless-stopped
 ```

-Please not that RADIO_PARADISE_DOWNLOAD_PLUGIN is currently mandatory for the plugin to work, until a new upmpdcli release including the plugin is released.
+Please note that RADIO_PARADISE_DOWNLOAD_PLUGIN is currently mandatory for the plugin to work, until a new upmpdcli release including the plugin is released.

 ### Mother Earth Radio